-Yes, I'm still in Oregon and am still busy getting ready for my trip.
-As I'm discovering, a trip like
+Yes, I'm still at my home near Portland, Oregon, still getting ready for my trip.
+As I'm discovering, it takes a

-this takes a lot of preparation, especially for an overly-obsessive person like myself.
+lot of work (and time) to prepare for a massive trip like this, especially if you're an overly-obsessive person like me.
 However, I did cancel my apartment lease a

 few weeks ago, so on June 1, I'll be moving out of my apartment and will finally hit the road for my U.S. trip.
 I've had to